linkangit/Snakemake_RNAseq_Tutorial/README.md

-# 🧬 RNA-seq Analysis Workflow (Snakemake, STAR, featureCounts)
+# 🧬 Snakemake tutorial workflow for a simple RNA-seq data processing

 Welcome! 👋
 This repo contains a **reproducible RNA-seq pipeline** built with [Snakemake](https://snakemake.readthedocs.io/).
 It takes you from **raw FASTQ files → quality control → trimming → alignment → read counts → tidy matrix** — all in one place.